neam/dna-project-base-12-factor-app-boilerplate/stack/README.md

     docker-compose up -d

-Visit the below returned urls in your browser:
+Run the below to visit the backend url in your browser:

-    docker-stack local url
-    docker-stack local url /backend/

-> Hint: On OSX, you can open the url directly from a terminal session:
->
->    stack/open-browser.sh
->    stack/open-browser.sh /backend/
+    stack/open-browser.sh /backend/

 To scale the PHP "ha" service: